 Let food be your medicine!
 Organic, in-season, locally-grown, non-GMO, grass-fed foods are the best options.
 Eat more plants!
 Reduce inflammation and risk of disease with a wide diversity of antioxidant-rich leafy greens, vegetables, herbs and spices.
 Animal protein must be grass-fed, pasture-raised, free-range and organic.
 Eat only wild seafood.
 Ditch the inflammatory, ultra-processed, neurotoxic foods.
 You can’t be healthy if you eat toxic chemicals and processed frankenfoods.
 Eating foods treated with glyphosate, toxic chemicals, pesticides, fertilizers, poisons, GMOs, antibiotics, and growth hormones are a major cause of neurotoxicity and disease in the world today.
 Choose a diversity of organic, low-toxin, low inflammatory, nutrient-dense foods.

 “If it doesn’t fly, swim, run in the field, grow on a tree, bush or in the ground, or if it’s not green, don’t eat it.” – Charles Poliquin, Strength Sensei

 Mealtime mindfulness.
 Portion control.
-Chewing.
+Chewing your food.
 Gratitude.
 Avoid grazing, nibbling or snacking throughout the day.